4 Takeaways From The Final Democratic Debate Before The Iowa Caucuses

 If Democrats love debating and getting into the weeds on one policy, it's health care.
 It was the sharpest dividing line in the 2008 primaries, and it's still the starkest difference among candidates.

-Sanders faced tough questions on the cost of his plans; Biden said it was important to be transparent about cost; Warren dismissed the Biden and Buttigieg plans as "small improvements," to which Buttigieg said, "It's just not true," describing his plan as "a game-changer...the biggest thing we've done to American health care in a half-century."
+Sanders faced tough questions on the cost of his plans; Biden said it was important to be transparent about cost; Warren dismissed the Biden and Buttigieg plans as "small improvements," to which Buttigieg said, "It's just not true," describing his plan as "a game-changer ... the biggest thing we've done to American health care in a half-century."

 Democratic primary voters say health care is their top issue, and candidates have spent so much time on the topic that they really know it in great depth.

-You wonder what a debate over health care — or climate change, for that matter — would sound like in a general-election debate with Trump.
+You wonder what a debate over health care — or climate change, for that matter — would sound like in a general election debate with Trump.
 He doesn't get into this kind of detail, and he'd likely pivot away from having to talk about it in any depth.

 4. The top four candidates were the focus more than in past debates